OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

 **`USER`** instruction sets the `user` name (or `UID`) and optionally the user `group` (or `GID`) to use when running the image and for any `RUN`, `CMD` and `ENTRYPOINT` instructions follows
 - when specifying a group for the user, the user will have ONLY the specified group membership
 - when the user doesn’t have a primary group then the image (or the next instructions) will be run with the root group
+- **Tip**
+  - if a service can run without privileges, use `USER` to change to a **non-root** user
+  - avoid installing or using `sudo` as it has unpredictable TTY and signal-forwarding behavior that can cause problems
+  - if you absolutely need functionality similar to `sudo`, such as initializing the daemon as root but running it as non-root, consider using `gosu`
+  - avoid switching USER back and forth frequently

 ```sh
 USER <user>[:<group>]